 IndividualsThe company offering the Medicare Advantage plan charges you out-of-pocket costs.
 These costs vary by company and plan offerings.

-The amount you pay for Medicare Advantage is based on a number of factors, including:
+The amount you pay for Medicare Advantage is based on several factors, including:

-• Monthly Medicare Part B premiums.
-Some plans pay all or part of Part B premiums.
+• Monthly Medicare Part B premiums: Some plans cover all or part of Part B premiums.

-• Yearly deductible.
-May include yearly deductibles or additional deductibles.
+• Yearly deductible: This may include yearly deductibles or additional deductibles.

-• Doctor/supplier acceptance.
-Affects costs if you’re in a PPO, PFFS, or MSA plan, or you go out-of-network.
+• Doctor/supplier acceptance: This affects costs if you’re in a PPO, PFFS, or MSA plan or you get treated out-of-network.

-• Extra benefits.
-What you need and what the plan pays for.
+• Extra benefits: What you need and what the plan pays for, such as whether the plan includes Part D (prescription drugs).

 These factors change yearly according to: